Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 </div>

 > [!lore]+ **Lief Lipsiege**
 > When Khazan first became Strahd’s arcane advisor four centuries ago, Strahd already had the additional services of Lief Lipsiege, an elderly master accountant wholly dedicated to his work.
 Unwilling to lose Lief’s services when he died, Strahd—after promising Lief his salary would continue to fund his siblings and their descendants—worked with Khazan to transform Lief into a **wight**, thereby allowing Lief to continue his life’s work even into undeath.
-Since then, Lief has obedientially served as Strahd’s accountant, though his mind has grown scattered and his memory full of holes over the many years since his death.
+Since then, Lief has obediently served as Strahd’s accountant, though his mind has grown scattered and his memory full of holes over the many years since his death.

 Lief is not chained to his wooden desk.
 However, he won’t leave the room voluntarily under any circumstances.